zwave-js/node-zwave-js/packages/testing/api.md

         };
     };
 }

+// Warning: (ae-forgotten-export) The symbol "MockEndpointCapabilities" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getDefaultMockEndpointCapabilities" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getDefaultMockEndpointCapabilities(nodeCaps: {
+    genericDeviceClass: number;
+    specificDeviceClass: number;
+}): MockEndpointCapabilities;

+// Warning: (ae-forgotten-export) The symbol "MockNodeCapabilities" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getDefaultMockNodeCapabilities" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getDefaultMockNodeCapabilities(): MockNodeCapabilities;

 // Warning: (ae-missing-release-tag) "getDefaultSupportedFunctionTypes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //